Code-Institute-Submissions/ci-milestoneone/README.md

 The Carousel was taken from the Bootstrap website and I used the media content images from Code Institute and used them within the carousel.

-The Audio-Clips section again was taken from Bootstrap and also used the images supplied by Code Institute.
+The Audio-Clips section again was taken from Bootstrap with the columns and rows used.
+I used the images supplied by Code Institute and organised them using card components also from Bootstrap.
+With the help and guidance from my Mentor Guido I was get this part of the site working correctly and rendering down to smaller screens effectively.

 All text used for development of this website was extracted from the Wikipedia article [The Monkees](https://en.wikipedia.org/wiki/The_Monkees)

 For my Services section I used a portion of code from the Code Institute module and project work on the Whiskey Landing Page.
-I modified this slightly to suit my page and changed the icons.
+I modified this slightly to suit my page and changed the Font Awesome icons and used columns and rows from Bootstrap.

 The Video was also supplied by Code Institute and I used that within my website.
+I used Bootstrap to embed the video into my website.

 Band details was extracted from The Monkees Wikipedia.
-The images again were supplied by Code Institute and used a grid with rows from Bootstrap.
+I used a portion of code from the Code Institute module and project work on the Whiskey Landing Page.
+The images again were supplied by Code Institute and used a grid with columns and rows from Bootstrap.

+For my Testimonials section again I used a small portion of code from the Code Institute module and project work on the Whiskey Landing Page.
+I modified it to suit my website.

+The Enquiry Form I used for this website was taken from Bootstrap.
+I tried several different ones but with the help of my Mentor Guido, we decided that this option was the best one to suit the needs of this website.

+Finally my Social section I used for my project was a part of the Code Institute module and project work on the Resume Project.
+This really helped my site become interactive and supplied the links where users could explore and research more about the band.
+Again columns and Font Awesome were used.

 **Media Content**